candicodeit/personal-goals/README.md

 - [ ] Read 3 books

 ### Backlog
+- [ ] Schedule a DMM reunion hangout
 - [ ] Work on mobile wireframes for new BT Dealer Gallery Page
 - [ ] Work on mobile wireframes for new BT Browse Pages
 - [ ] Work on team front end standards